TingjunChen.jpg

 In Proc.
 IEEE International Symposium on Dynamic Spectrum Access Networks (DySPAN’24), 2024

-7. JLT
+7. OFC

 Field Trial of Coexistence and Simultaneous Switching of Real-Time Fiber Sensing and Coherent 400 GbE in a Dense Urban Environment